 “CPT” means prevailing local time in the Central time zone.

+"Damages Cap" means for any calendar year an amount equal to (i) one-half of the Operating Fee for such calendar plus (ii) all bonuses payable in connection with such year, including any bonuses payable in connection with the Peaking Season or Non-Peaking Season in such year plus (iii) to the extent positive, the difference between the bonuses payable and the liquidated damages payable under the Other O&M Agreement for such calendar year.

 “Day” or “day” means each twenty-four (24) Hour period from 00:00:01 a.m. to 24:00:00 p.m.
 CPT.

-“Deliverable Quantity” means, for the Facility, the sum of the Electric Hourly Quantity for that Facility for each Hour in that Month.
+“Deliverable Quantity” means, for the Facility, the sum of the Electric Hourly Quantity for that Facility for each Hour in that Applicable Period.

 “Dispatch” means, for the Facility, the dispatch of Electricity from the Facility pursuant to Section 9.2.